 Founded as a non-profit organization in 1986 by John Stokes, The Tracking Project (TTP) in Corrales, New Mexico has worked with community educators and Native elders from around the world to design a series of teachings which connect individuals directly to the natural world.
 Our programs of natural and cultural awareness include a wide range of skills — from traditional tracking and survival skills to music, storytelling, dance, peacemaking and martial arts training.
 The name Arts of Life was chosen to describe these programs which emphasize indigenous knowledge, the lessons of Nature and the power of art.

 Our special thanks to the Aurora Foundation, the Frances V.R.
-Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, Raging Wire, the Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, the Creare Fund of the Tides Foundation, and the many individual contributors who have made these programs possible.
+Seebe Charitable Trust, the Attias Family Foundation, the John Densmore Living Trust, Raging Wire, the Edward & Verna Gerbic Family Foundation, the Ward & Eis Gallery, and the many individual contributors who have made these programs possible.

 Projects in the past year included:

 * Hawaiian Arts of Life.
-We traveled to Honolulu, O’ahu in October to spend three days hiking with the entire Grade 7 (350 + students) of the Kamehameha Middle School, presenting ideas on survival skills, sustainability, natural and cultural awareness.
+We traveled to Honolulu, O’ahu in October to spend three days hiking with the entire Grade 7 (350 + students) of the Kamehameha Middle School, presenting ideas on survival, sustainability, natural and cultural awareness.

 * Summer Skills camps.
-We continued to host our summer youth tracking and awareness camps in New Mexico: our nineteenth annual Dreamtracking camp for girls, ages 10 -16; the twenty-eighth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the sixteenth year.
+We continued to host our summer youth tracking and awareness camps in New Mexico: our twentieth annual Dreamtracking camp for girls, ages 10 -16; the twenty-ninth year of Hawkeye Training, our tracking/awareness camp for boys 12-18; and Hawkeye Scout, our invitational advanced skills camp, which was held for the seventeenth year.

 * Teaching resources/ products.
 We continued to generate our array of resource products which now includes: the Thanksgiving Address booklets; Thanksgiving Address notecards; two posters — Animal Tracks of the Southwest and Animal Tracks of Brasil — and our workout DVD, Secrets of Natural Movement.